 - Asters, Alma Potschke - Magenta clusters of flowers on tall sturdy stems.
 Gorgeous; the last thing to bloom in September.
 Loves full sun or partial shade; 3 feet tall.

 - Astilbe, pink - NOT AVAILABLE - Feathery pink plumes on deep green stems.
 Blooms in late June.
 Mine do well in full sun but I know that Astilbe loves shade as well.
 2 feet tall.

 - Bearded Iris - Will be either blue or peach.
 Generously sized divisions.
 Late June bloomer; each flower a work of art.

-- Bee balm, pink - WILL DIG IN SPRING - I love this plant because the cloud of true pink blossoms it makes in July is so prolific.
+- Bee balm, pink - I love this plant because the cloud of true pink blossoms it makes in July is so prolific.
 Also, the leaves, when torn in half, produce the most amazing lemony scent.
 Loves full sun, spreads via runners.
 In addition to helping our bees, it also attracts hummingbirds too.

 - Catmint - Green-grey foliage in well behaved mounds send up deep blue spikes in June.
 Great plant for landscaping and also for producing romantic bouquets.
 2 feet tall, loves full sun.